Putting children first

 The project can be adjusted and adapted for any given context, meaning the potential impact of the project could be incredibly significant.
 It has the potential to improve literacy and numeracy for thousands of children around the world.

-Since the first pilot in Malawi, we have now reached over 90,000 learners across 110 learning centres in 14 districts in the country.
-There are plans to significantly increase reach by 2023.
+Since the first pilot in Malawi, we have now reached 150,000 learners across 110 learning centres in 15 districts in the country.
+There are plans to significantly increase our reach by 2023.

 Unlocking Talent - reach in Malawi

 In Malawi, VSO worked with the Ministry of Education Science and Technology and the Education Infrastructure Management Unit to select the schools most in-need and set up learning centres.

 To maximise the benefits of the technological investment, a number of context-specific approaches have been trialled to take full advantage of available equipment.

 - The use of solar projectors - sharing screens with a number of learners at one time in a classroom